marxav/score_br_model/README.md

 # score_br_model

 ## Goal
-* This project is a quick and dirty project aiming at evaluating some large language models (LLMs) able to translate Breton language into French language ('br2fr' task), and vice versa ('fr2br' task).
+* This project is a quick and dirty project aiming at providing a foundation tool to evaluate some large language models (LLMs) in their ability to carry out taks via interaction in Breton language.
+* Examples of tasks 'br2fr' (breton to french translation) and 'fr2br' (French to Breton translation).
-* To do so, it compares the semantic distance of a translation performed by an LLM with an expected translation (a.k.a. target translation).
+* To do so, it compares the semantic distance of a task performed by an LLM with an expected task pre-performed by an evaluator.
 * The semantic distance is based on the proximity of OpenAI embeddings.
 * Currently, the models that can be tested are:
   * OpenAI *gpt-3.5-turbo*, *gpt-4-turbo*, *gpt-4o*
   * Google *gemini-1.0-pro*, *gemini-1.5-flash*, *gemini-1.5-pro*
   * Anthropic *claude-3-haiku-20240307*, *claude-3-sonnet-20240229*, *claude-3-opus-20240229*
   * Meta *llama3-8b-8192*, *llama3-70b-8192*
   * Mistral *open-mistral-7b*, *mistral-large-latest*
+  * Cohere *command-r-plus*

 ## Requirements
 * Ubuntu OS